Colin Falkland Gray: Return to Europe

-Gray's acting rank of squadron leader was made substantive on 1 September 1943 and shortly afterwards he relinquished command of No. 322 Wing and was sent to Cairo to take up special duties at the headquarters of the RAF Middle East Command.
+Gray's acting rank of squadron leader was made substantive on 1 September 1943 and shortly afterwards he relinquished command of No. 322 Wing and was sent to Cairo to take up special duties at the headquarters of RAF Middle East Command.
 In October, he returned to England and took up a staff post with No. 9 Group headquarters before taking command of No. 2 Combat Training Wing, based at Balado Bridge in Scotland.
 He was presented with his DSO by King George VI at Buckingham Palace on 9 November.
-Alan Deere, Gray's compatriot from his days at No. 54 Squadron, was present at the investiture as he was also receiving the DSO.
+Alan Deere, Gray's compatriot from his days at No. 54 Squadron, was present at the investiture as he was also receiving a DSO.
 At the same time, an award of a second Bar to Gray's DFC was announced.
 Gray only found out about this award when he read about it in a newspaper a few days later.

 At the end of 1943, Gray was moved to another training role, this time with No. 61 Operational Training Unit at Rednal.
 He remained here until June 1944, when he became commander of the Spitfire Wing at the Fighter Leader's School based at Millfield.
 Within a few months, he was appointed commander of the Lympne Wing, which carried out offensive operations and escort missions to France and the occupied Netherlands.
 In September his wing supported the airborne operations during the Battle of Arnhem.
 The next month he returned to Buckingham Palace to be presented with the second DFC Bar that he had been awarded the previous November.

 In January 1945, Gray attended a senior commander's course at RAF Cranwell before taking command of the RAF station at Skeabrae in the Orkney Islands.
 According to Gray in his memoirs, the main role of the Spitfire squadron based there was to protect the Royal Navy base at Scapa Flow.
 In April, his commission in the RAF was made permanent, with Gray holding the rank of squadron leader.

-Gray finished the war with 27 confirmed enemy aircraft destroyed, a half share in another destroyed, seven probably destroyed with half shares in four others, and 12 damaged.
-The top New Zealand fighter ace of the Second World War, he had recorded well over 600 hours of operational flying during the course of the conflict.
+Gray finished the war with 27 confirmed German and Italian aircraft destroyed, shares in 2 others destroyed, 10 probably destroyed, 4 of which were shared with other pilots, and 12 damaged.
+He was the top New Zealand flying ace of the Second World War.